-- the S-NSSAI of the MBS session, within the "snssai" attribute; and
+- the S-NSSAI of the MBS session, within the "snssai" attribute.

-- the MBS Service Information, within the "mbsServInfo" attribute.

 2. Upon reception of the HTTP POST request from the NF service consumer:

 - if MBS Service Information is present within the "mbsServInfo" attribute, then:

 - if the PCF is not already serving the MBS Session, the PCF may interact with the BSF, as specified in 3GPP TS 29.521 [21], to check whether there is already a PCF serving the MBS Session;